chandannaidu/textanalysis/README.md

  2) Open cmd move to $ cd Desktop/textanalysis
  3) Run $docker-compose build
  4) Run $docker-compose up

-    server starts running in localhost:5000/
+    using postman application its easy to request server starts listening at localhost:5000/

  5) Use method Post to request
  6) At end Run $docker-compose down